 - Tri-C offers veterans wishing to quickly transition back to the workforce a variety of fast-track certification and degree programs that align with Northeast Ohio workforce needs (e.g., manufacturing and applied technologies, skilled trades training and health care).

-- Tri-C’s Veterans Upward Bound Program has a 35+ year history of providing support services to eligible veterans not yet ready for college to complete preparatory coursework, develop academic skills and remain enrolled in and graduate from postsecondary education.
+- Tri-C’s Veterans Education Access Program has a 45+ year history of providing support services to eligible veterans not yet ready for college to complete preparatory coursework, develop academic skills and remain enrolled in and graduate from post secondary education.

 - Tri-C is committed to professional development that enables Tri-C faculty, staff and administrators to address veteran transition issues.